Table of Contents:

 The other factor to consider when treating orchitis is whether it is an acute or chronic problem.
 Acute orchitis needs to be treated more aggressively, since the patient is usually in discomfort and is feeling ill.
 Animals are often brought to the veterinarian as an emergency due to the severe pain, lethargy, or weakness.
 Treatment may include intravenous antibiotics and fluids, and a longer hospitalization is often needed.
 With the chronic disease, animals are usually not ill and are brought to the veterinarian either for infertility or chronic intermittent infections.
 It is generally difficult to improve fertility in these animals.
 Specific treatment plans include:

-Antibiotics.
-This is the first part of therapy in cases of bacterial orchitis.
+- In cases of bacterial orchitis, antibiotics are administered at the first stage of treatment.
 Ideally, the choice of antibiotics should be based on culture results of the infected testicle.
 Prior to having the culture results, good antibiotic choices include clavulanate-amoxicillin, enrofloxacin, or trimethoprim-sulfonamide.
 Animals with Brucellosis are treated with minocycline, tetracycline or doxycycline in addition to an aminoglycoside.

 If only a single testicle is involved, and the patient is a breeding animal, a unilateral orchiectomy (the removal of only the affected testicle) may be considered.
 If treated soon enough, and the inflammation in the scrotum is not too severe, fertility might be preserved allowing the animal to be used for breeding again.